uccser/cs-field-guide/text/formal-languages/formal-languages-en.md

 For Exorciser, the conversion is intended as an exercise for the student, but that's way beyond the scope of this chapter.
 However, if you just ask for the solution, it will do the conversion for you, which is what we need.

-For JFLAP, there is a tutorial on the [program's website](http://www.jflap.org/tutorial/) and more information in the :ref:`fl-regex` section.
+For JFLAP, there is a tutorial on the [program's website](http://www.jflap.org/tutorial/) and more information in the [regular expressions](formal-languages.html#regular-expressions) section.

 If students stick to the instructions given they will be able to use it to create their own FSA from a regular expression.